 - Long-term relationship problems

-- Persistent financial worries
+- Persistent financial or health worries

 The Body's Response